bbuchsbaum/sematlas/Appendix1.md

     *   **`features.json`:** A file mapping studies to cognitive terms based on abstract text frequency.
 We will use this post-hoc for interpreting latent factors and as a baseline for our model's zero-shot decoding performance.

 *   **A1.2.4 Key Technical Considerations for Our Team:**
-    1.  **Coordinate Space Ambiguity:** Neurosynth's database is a known mix of MNI and Talairach coordinate spaces.
-This is not an edge case; it is a central data integrity challenge.
-Our explicit `tal2icbm` transformation and checksum logging (**Ticket S1.1.3**) is a non-negotiable step to homogenize the data before any modeling.
+    1.  **Coordinate Space Preprocessing:** Neurosynth has already preprocessed all coordinates to MNI152 space during database creation using automated space detection (~80% accuracy) and transformation.
+Our coordinate validation (**Ticket S1.1.3**) ensures data quality by validating coordinate bounds rather than applying additional transformations that could introduce double-transformation errors.
     2.  **Metadata Sparsity:** While rich, metadata is often missing (e.g., sample size, scanner details).
 This directly motivates our advanced imputation strategy (**Ticket S2.1.2**).
 The team should not assume metadata fields are complete and must build robust handling for `NaN` values.
     3.  **Data Structure:** The raw `database.json` is a nested list format.
 The first task of the data pipeline is to parse this into a flattened, tabular `pandas.DataFrame` within the NiMARE `Dataset` object, which is a more tractable format for our downstream processing.
     4.  **Version:** We will use the latest stable version of the Neurosynth database and explicitly record its release date and version hash for reproducibility.